arlington research nFLmPAf9dVc unsplash

 Conclusion

 Redundancy is a challenging decision with far-reaching consequences.
 Before taking this step, businesses should thoroughly explore all available alternatives.
-By being proactive, transparent, and involving employees in the decision-making process, companies can often find solutions that protect both their bottom line and their workforce.
-Remember, the goal is to weather the storm together and emerge stronger on the other side.
+Being prepared and informed about your options can make a significant difference if redundancy becomes unavoidable.
+See our redundancy readiness checklist for steps you can take now, both as an employer and employee.
+By being proactive, transparent, and involving employees in the decision-making process, companies can often find solutions that protect both their bottom line and their workforceespecially when supported by outplacement services that guide affected employees to new opportunities.